ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 *  Copy these files from downloaded zip file to the above folder- GroupFromSQL.py
       RM-Python-config.ini
-*  Download unifuzz64.dll   -see above
+*  Download the SQLite extension file: unifuzz64.dll   -see above
 *  Move the unifuzz64.dll file to the working folder
 *  Edit the RM-Python-config.ini in the working folder to specify the location of the RM file and the unifuzz64.dll file.
    To edit, Open NotePad and drag the ini file onto the NotePad window.
-*  Double click the GroupFromSQL.py file to run the script.
+*  Double click the GroupFromSQL.exe file to run the utility.
-*  Examine the console window and press enter to dismiss it.
+*  Examine the console window text and press the enter key to close it.
-*  Open the database in RM, open the People view window and select the created group as filter to verify desired result.
+*  Open the database in RM, open the People view window and select the created group as filter to see the results.

 ======================================================================